eliyabron/Formal_verification_with_RL/README.md

 1. First Download and Install nuXmv from [this link](https://nuxmv.fbk.eu/pmwiki.php?n=Download.Download).

-2. Download desired code to a designated folder.
+2. Create a folder in which to save the desired code.

 3. Open a new folder named “tests” and put a copy of nuXmv in there.